Connect with us

 Runway (Available Time)

-Runway represents the amount of time a startup can continue to operate before it runs out of cash.
-In the SmartUp methodology, runway is calculated as Money in the Bank divided by Monthly Expenses.
+Runway is how long your startup can keep running before you run out of money.
+In the SmartUp methodology, we calculate it as your Money in the Bank divided by your Monthly Expenses.

 In the SmartUp methodology, runway is directly tied to the principle that “Time is Money.”
-Yonatan Stern defines a company’s available time using a simple formula: the amount of money in the bank divided by the company’s monthly expenses.
-This calculation determines how long the company can survive before cash runs out.
+A company’s available time can be calculated with a simple formula, the amount of money in the bank divided by monthly expenses.
+This tells you exactly how long the company can survive before cash runs out.

 SmartUp distinguishes between two fundamental states based on runway.
-A company that is losing money is living on “borrowed time.”
-For example, if a company loses $1 million per year and has $3 million in the bank, it has exactly three years to live.
+A company that’s losing money is living on “borrowed time.”
+For example, if a company burns $1 million per year and has $3 million in the bank, it has exactly three years to live.
 Once the cash is gone, the company dies.
-In contrast, a company that reaches profitability enters the “Infinite Game.”
-If a company generates even slightly more cash than it spends, its runway becomes indefinite and it no longer depends on investors for survival.
+But when a company reaches profitability, it enters the “Infinite Game.”
+Generate even slightly more cash than you spend, and your runway becomes indefinite.
+You’re no longer dependent on investors for survival.

 Hiring has the greatest impact on runway.
-Stern emphasizes that salaries usually represent 70-80% of expenses in technology companies.
-These costs are considered rigid expenses because employees cannot be hired and fired month-to-month without major disruption.
+Salaries typically represent 70-80% of expenses in technology companies, and these costs are rigid.
+You can’t hire and fire employees month-to-month without major disruption.
 Every additional hire permanently increases monthly expenses and shortens runway.

-Stern illustrates this with a model: a company with $5 million in the bank and five employees may have six years of runway, operating in a relatively safe zone.
-If that same company grows to 30 employees, its runway may shrink to just one year, pushing it into a desperate fundraising cycle.
+For example, a company with $5 million in the bank and five employees might have six years of runway, a relatively safe zone.
+Grow that same company to 30 employees, and runway can shrink to just one year, pushing you into a desperate fundraising cycle.

-A common startup trap described in the lectures occurs when companies raise capital and immediately scale headcount.
+The startup trap happens when companies raise capital and immediately scale headcount.
 This sharply increases burn rate, often reducing runway to less than a year and forcing founders to focus entirely on raising the next round instead of building a sustainable business.

 Share this page